Our maple syrup comes from our own Green Wind Farm in the maple town capital of the maple county capital of the maple

 Flour, Cornmeal, and Wheatberries

 Tom and Catherine are the brother/sister team that produce Nitty Gritty organic grains in Charlotte, VT.
 It’s a tricky venture here in the Champlain Valley, but they’ve been doing it very well for a long time.

 SAP!
 Beverages makes 100 % Carbonated Tree Sap (Maple / Birch).
 Pure from the tree – nothing added!

 Cynthia, Rich and crew make some amazing organic, 100% grass fed A2A2 milk products from Larson Farm!
 Ask for it!
 Come up for their annual Steer Roast and Barn Dance in the fall.

 Peter came to VT from Iowa for a white collar gig – didn’t work… decided to stay…grew up in popcorn country came to maple country….
 Decided YOLO – voila – Classic rock fueled exploded corn! (w/flavor)

 Their eggrolls can’t be beat.
+As with the nougat – dare you.
 Chutney too!?
 Moksha Farm, Yum.

 Mike and Claire are making some fabulous energy bars.
 Too sweet?
 That’s all honey!
 Bzzzzzz…. good for you….
 Bzzzzz